Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Added Adaptive Data Protection to the REST API and `qq` CLI and made performance improvements
 * Added Transparent Platform Refresh to the REST API and `qq` CLI
-* Added S3 configuration settings to the Web UI
+* Added S3 configuration settings to the Qumulo Core Web UI
 * Improved hard link creation

 ## Qumulo Core 6.1.1
 {{page.varDownloadsRelnotes}}
-* Added support for new S3 API actions, snapshot locking for replication target relationships, and lock configuration to the Web UI
+* Added support for new S3 API actions, snapshot locking for replication target relationships, and lock configuration to the Qumulo Core Web UI
 * Enabled the Search Trusted Domains Active Directory configuration option by default
 * Upgraded the host and container images
 * Revised the REST API for snapshots